Have you ever found yourself running late to yet another appointment when you were certain you had 10 minutes to spare?

 For avoiding decision-making fatigue, add contingencies into your plan.
 Let’s say you’re at the grocery store and have apple juice on your shopping list.
 The grocery store ran out of apple juice—cue executive dysfunction.

 You might spend several minutes pacing the juice aisle, trying to figure out what to do.
 But if you add backup options on your list, you'll be prepared.
 Now instead of being paralyzed in the juice aisle, you grab a lemonade.

-There’s an endless amount of tricks you can implement to help fight executive dysfunction.
-Knowledge is power— so arm yourself.
+Knowledge is power—so arm yourself.
 Maybe next time you’ll find yourself five whole minutes early to an appointment.